rezkysimanjuntak/simanik_api/README.md

 php artisan serve

 ## Endpoints
-4 Table => patients, doctors, medicines, medicalrecords\n
+### 4 Table => patients, doctors, medicines, medicalrecords
-The command of api is same, this is example of command for API of "patients"
+### The command of api is same, this is example of command for API of "patients"
 ### List all patientss with links and meta
 GET api/patients
 ### Get single patients